DaveWhiteh/bobbing-apples/README.md

 <audio src="assets/sounds/fake.mp3" controls title="Wrong Sound"></audio>
 </details>

-+ This has been approached in two ways.
++ This has been approached in three ways.
 The user will be able to see that they got the answer right or wrong by the score that is kept on the in-game screen.
-The other is the sound that is played once the user drops the apple onto the chosen container.
+The other way is the sound that is played once the user drops the apple onto the chosen container.
 If they have chosen correctly then they will be played the real sound and if they got the answer wrong they will be played the fake sound.
+Lastly the user will be shown a green tick above the barrel, if they got the answer correct and a red cross should they get the answer wrong.

 **I want to see what score was achieved at the end of the game**